-Please note that these general tour options do not go into the forested Natural Habitat Enclosures.
+Please note that the General Tour does not go into the forested Natural Habitat Enclosures – all lemurs viewed will be in silos or indoor habitats (see more about the housing at the DLC in our Virtual Tour – video #3 is all about lemur housing).
 If you are interested in seeing the free-ranging lemurs in their forested habitats, you can click here to learn more about our Walking with Lemurs Premium Tour!

-Because lemurs are not adapted to chilly NC weather, we can only offer our full schedule of tours from May 1 to October 2, 2022.
+Because lemurs are not adapted to chilly NC weather, we can only offer our full schedule of tours from May – September, 2022.
 Tours will resume in summer 2023.
 See below for available dates and to make your reservation!

 You must have a prepaid tour reservation to see the lemurs.
 In order to keep the endangered primates that call the DLC home safe and healthy, we regret that we cannot accommodate any walk-in visitors in any capacity.